A Calder\'on type inverse problem for tree graphs: Introduction

 \section{Introduction}

 Calder\'on's classical problem from Electrical Impedance Tomography consists in recovering, if possible, the isotropic conductivity of an inhomogeneous body uniquely from applying voltages to the surface of the body and measuring the corresponding current flux through the surface, see~\cite{C80}.
-In mathematical terms the relation between voltage and current is given by the so-called Dirichlet-to-Neumann map on the boundary of a Euclidean domain $\Omega$ corresponding to the differential equation $\diver \gamma \nabla u = 0$ on~$\Omega$.
-After a simple transformation (cf.~\cite{N96}) the inverse problem of recovering the conductivity function $\gamma$ from the knowledge of the Dirichlet-to-Neumann map is equivalent to recovering a positive electric potential $q$ from the Dirichlet-to-Neumann map $M_{\Omega, q}$ defined by
+In mathematical terms the relation between voltage and current is given by the so-called Dirichlet-to-Neumann map $M_{\Omega, \gamma}$ on the boundary of a Euclidean domain $\Omega$ with a positive conductivity $\gamma : \Omega \to \R$.
+It is defined by the relation